ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.discovery/README.md

 - Vis
 - Web

-## If the adapter can not find IPs ...
+## If the adapter cannot find IPs ...

 The adapter pings the network of the IP of the current host (x.y.z.1..255).
 Additionally, UPnP and mDNS are used to detect IPs.
 If not all IPs are found then please check that the iobroker user can execute `/bin/ping`.